Tyhye/beyond-part-models-gluon/README.md

 # beyond-part-models-gluon
-Implementation of &lt Beyond Part Models: Person Retrieval with Refined Part Pooling &rt, using gluon(mxnet)
+Implementation of &lt;Beyond Part Models: Person Retrieval with Refined Part Pooling&rt;, using gluon(mxnet)

 ## Codes Instruction
 I will introduce my code in this part.